Court-Pencil/Trailblazers/README.md

 * Encourages new users to get a feel for the experience before booking.

 ### Booking Form
-* A responsive form that collects name, email, event type, date, and special requests.
+* A responsive form that collects name, email, event type, and special requests.

 * Includes form validation to ensure submissions are complete and accurate.

 * Confirmation message or redirect on successful submission.

+## Contact section
+* Includes social media links to send messages to our team.

 ### Footer
-* Includes social media links and text saying 'Trailblazers made by court' with an apple emoji.
+* Includes 'Trailblazers made by court' with an apple emoji.

 * Designed to be accessible and mobile-friendly.